 BMW and Rotterdam have started the Electric City Drive project to cut CO2 emissions.
 A smartphone app tells hybrid drivers when they have entered the cities electric-only zones, advising them to switch to electric drive.

 Geo posts are positioned around Rotterdam designating electric-only zones, which are picked up by the smartphone app developed by BMW.
 The app simply calls the driver when their hybrid has entered an electric-only zone – whether the driver chooses to respond and switch to electric drive, is voluntary, for now.

 According to development director Klaus Fröhlich, BMW could theoretically force its plug-in hybrids into pure battery operation when entering cities with high emissions by automatically switching off the combustion engine with the aid of GPS and navigation systems.

-With diesel bans in Germany and fossil fuel surcharges in France causing a lot of friction, BMWs app contributes to cleaner air with zero costs to governments and drivers alike.
+With diesel bans in Germany and fossil fuel surcharges in France causing a lot of friction, BMW’s app contributes to cleaner air with zero costs to governments and drivers alike.
 The initial results are promising: they show that the project participants are prepared to switch over in around 90 per cent of the cases.

 The Netherlands has a relatively high rate of electromobility uptake and has some 100,000 hybrid vehicles on the roads.
-However, even when put together with fully-electric models (which number less at 40,000), both still only account for a tiny portion of the 8.1 million vehicles on Dutch roads.
+However, even when put together with fully-electric models (which number less than 40,000), both still only account for a tiny portion of the 8.1 million vehicles on Dutch roads.